MPrevelato/Crop_Recommendation_System/README.md

 ## Streamlit

-The Web Was was made on Streamlit, you can see the code on the [app.py](https://github.com/MPrevelato/Crop_Recommendation_System/blob/main/app.py),you can use use it and edit offline on your machine by installing the requirements.txt and by running this code in the Terminal:
+The Web App was made on Streamlit, you can see the code on the [app.py](https://github.com/MPrevelato/Crop_Recommendation_System/blob/main/app.py),you can use use it and edit offline on your machine by installing the requirements.txt and by running this code in the Terminal:

 ```
 streamlit run app.py